Youenn Gwernig: Early life

+He first worked as a wood sculptor.
+In the early 1950s he met the Breton poet and singer Glenmor, with whom he set a music band called Breizh a gan which was the first cultural Breton band after World War II.
+This band set an operetta called Genovefa.

 Life

-He was born in 1925, into a traditional Breton family, in Scaër.
-He first worked as a wood sculptor.
-In the early 1950s he met the Breton poet and singer Glenmor, with whom he set a music band called Breizh a gan ("Brittany sings" in Breton language) which was the first cultural Breton band after World War II.
-This band set an operetta called Genovefa ("Genevieve" in Breton).

-He went to the US in 1957 because of the poverty in Brittany as he explained in his song Tap da sac'h 'ta ("Keep your bag so").
+He moved to the United States in 1957 with his two daughters.

 From 1961, he regularly visited the West Side neighbourhood of New York City and met the Beat Generation writers there.
 He became a friend of Jack Kerouac and lived in the Bronx, where he wrote some bilingual poems in Breton and in English about New York or his nostalgy of Brittany in an American big city, as Un dornad plu ("A handful of feathers", 1961) or War ribl ar stêr Harlem ("On the bank of Harlem river", August 1963).
-In 1968, he wrote a poems' collection called New York City blues in which there are poems about some places in New York and the way he saw them as 125vet straed ("125th street"), Uptown-Downtown or El barrio.
+In 1968, he wrote a poems' collection called New York City blues.

 In the 1997's Al Liamm edition of Un dornad plu, Youenn Gwernig explained why he used to write his poems in Breton and to translate them in English :

 "Meeting with Jack Kerouac in 1965, for instance, was a decisive turn.
 Since he could not speak Breton he asked me : "Would you not write some of your poems in English, I'd really like to read them !..."
 So I wrote an Diri Dir - Stairs of Steel for him, and kept on doing so.
 That's why I often write my poems in Breton, French and English."

-He used to send his poems to the Breton library Al Liamm.
+He used to send his poems to the Breton magazine Al Liamm.

+He returned to Brittany in 1969 with his wife (Suzig) and his daughters (Annaïg, Gwenola and Marie).
+He moved to Locmaria-Berrien and worked with Patrick Ewen and Gérard Delahaye.

+In 1972, he published a collection of poetry called An Toull en nor.